Czech Republic expels 18 Russian embassy staff over 2014 blast | DW | 17.04.2021

 The Czech Republic is to expel 18 Russian diplomats over links to an ammunition depot explosion in 2014, Prime Minister Andrej Babis said Saturday.

-Czech intelligence agencies provided clear evidence about the involvement of the officials in the blast that killed two people, Babis said.
+Czech intelligence agencies provided "well-grounded" evidence about the involvement of the officials in the blast that killed two people, Babis said in a briefing.

 He added that the Czech Republic is a sovereign state and must react upon its own intelligence.